ryanmeinzer/1click2pics/readme.md

 ## Use

-Go to www.1click2pics.com for the download link for either the iPhone or Android app!
+Go to www.1click2pics.com for the download link for either the iPhone or the Android app!

 Frontend Code Repository - https://github.com/ryanmeinzer/1click2pics